-Any subsequent self-transition TAgentLogin request can override the current agent association by adding the extension AgentLogoutOnUnregister with a value of true.
+Any subsequent self-transition TAgentLogin request can override the current agent association by adding the AgentLogoutOnUnregister key of the Extensions attribute with a value of true.

-Similarly a TRegisterAddress request can override the current agent association by adding the extension AgentLogoutOnUnregister with a value of true.
+Similarly a TRegisterAddress request can override the current agent association by adding the AgentLogoutOnUnregister key of the Extensions attribute with a value of true.